andrewtcrooks/deadwood-game/README.md

 ## Accessing the Help Menu

-While playing the game, you can access the help menu at any time by typing `help` in the game console.
+While playing the game, you can access the help menu at any time after entering the number of players by typing `help` in the game console.
 This will display a list of available commands and instructions on how to play the game.